Gross-Rosen concentration camp: List of Gross-Rosen subcamps with locations

+Post-war history

+After the war, the former camp was under control of the occupying Soviet forces until April 1947, when it was taken over by Polish administration.
+In 1953, a memorial to the victims designed by Adam Procki was unveiled.

 War crimes trial

-On 12 August 1948 the trial of three Gross Rosen camp officials, Johannes Hassebroek, Helmut Eschner and Eduard Drazdauskas, began before a Soviet Military Court.
-On 7 October 1948 all were found guilty of war crimes.
+On 12 August 1948, the trial of three Gross Rosen camp officials, Johannes Hassebroek, Helmut Eschner and Eduard Drazdauskas, began before a Soviet Military Court.
+On 7 October 1948, all were found guilty of war crimes.
 Eschner and Drazdauskas were sentenced to life imprisonment and Hassebroek was sentenced to death, but this was later commuted also to life imprisonment.